The best UCaaS providers make it simple and easy to set up a unified communications system for your office and hybrid working.

 The Pro tier adds real-time call transcriptions, more advanced analytics, as well as integrations with SalesForce, Zendesk, Slack, and Hubspot - among others.
 An Enterprise version is available, though this requires a custom quote for a bespoke service.

 All in all, though, Dialpad really offers value for money, but where it lets itself down is by providing video conferencing as a separate service.
-While there is a free tier, it's limited to 45 minutes, and the surprise is that it isn't bundled with its Talk offering for a full UCaaS experience.
-However, it's possible that some small businesses may actually regard this as a plus if not required.
+While there is a free tier, it's limited to 45 minutes, though it's good to see it bundled with the Talk offering for a full UCaaS experience.

 MiCloud Connect is the cloud unified communications platform that aims to provide an all-in-one communications, collaboration and contact center.
 Delivered through Google Cloud, Mitel Connect aims to provide UCaaS for all SME's.